The Business Value of Developer Relations

 More information about this breakdown is included in Chapter 8.

-The following 4 steps relate to this specific template: https://docs.google.com/spreadsheets/d/1zhDTHtoGAw8ksxZO6agG4xEb0TVK5-KLPl88J1VLIng/edit
+The following four steps relate to this specific template: https://docs.google.com/spreadsheets/d/1zhDTHtoGAw8ksxZO6agG4xEb0TVK5-KLPl88J1VLIng/edit

+Asana is my go-to, though Trello, Evernote, and JIRA are all options as well.
+You can find other suggestions by searching for tools that follow the agile methodology.
 The best way to create this to-do list is to have a pre-saved template that you simply copy each time.
-That way you only need to change the dates and update who the responsible party is rather than building it from scratch each time.
+That way, you only need to change the dates and update who the responsible party is rather than build it from scratch each time.

 For a swag bucket template, see https://docs.google.com/spreadsheets/d/11yqckCYLnK8BaXnMOR3R4rSbsTqQdliv-h_Q59qg8-A/edit